 Welcome to the April 2019 report from the Reproducible Builds project!
-In these now-monthly reports we will outline the most important things which have been up to in and around the world of reproducible builds & secure toolchains.
+In these now-monthly reports we will outline the most important things which we have been up to in and around the world of reproducible builds & secure toolchains.

 As a quick recap, whilst anyone can inspect the source code of free software for malicious flaws, almost all software is distributed to end users pre-compiled.
 The motivation behind reproducible builds effort is to ensure no flaws have been introduced during this compilation process by promising identical results are always generated from a given source, thus allowing multiple third-parties to come to a consensus on whether a build was compromised.

-In this months’s report, we will cover:
+In this month’s report, we will cover:

 - Media coverage — Compromised toolchains, what makes a good digital product?, etc.